joeyshi12/pc-builder/README.md

 # pc-builder

-A website for browsing and designing PC builds.
+A website for browsing and putting together PC builds.

 ## How to deploy